-- 8.1 The Organisation will ensure that all water fittings comply with relevant legislation and have the UKCA mark, British Standard kitemark or appropriate equivalent.
-The CE mark will still be recognised for most goods placed on the market before 31 December 2024.
-Specialist advice will be obtained in the selection of all water systems fixtures and fittings. - 8.2 The Organisation will ensure that all water fittings are suitable for the purpose intended. - 8.3 Hot water shall be stored in tanks at a temperature of at least 60°C. - 8.4 Water pipes shall be as short and direct as possible and pipes and tanks will be effectively insulated.
-Tanks will be protected against contamination and materials used which do not encourage Legionella growth. - 8.5 Hot water shall reach taps at temperatures greater than 50°C within 1 minute of running. - 8.6 Cold water shall be stored at a temperature of less than 20°C. Cold water shall reach taps at temperatures less than 20°C within 2 minutes of running. - 8.7 All little used outlets shall be routinely flushed through. - 8.8 Where water is used or stored for consumption in any devices, e.g. water coolers, tea urns, drinks machines etc., an effective system of regular cleaning and disinfecting shall be introduced, in accordance with manufacturer's instructions.
+- 8.1 The Organisation will ensure that all water fittings comply with relevant legislation and have the UKCA mark, British Standard kitemark or the CE mark.
+Specialist advice will be obtained in the selection of all water systems fixtures and fittings. - 8.2 The Organisation will ensure that all water fittings are suitable for the purpose intended. - 8.3 Flexi-hoses should conform to BS 6920 or be WRAS approved. - 8.4 Hot water shall be stored in tanks at a temperature of at least 60°C. - 8.5 Water pipes shall be as short and direct as possible and pipes and tanks will be effectively insulated.
+Tanks will be protected against contamination and materials used which do not encourage Legionella growth. - 8.6 Hot water shall reach taps at temperatures greater than 50°C within 1 minute of running. - 8.7 Cold water shall be stored at a temperature of less than 20°C. Cold water shall reach taps at temperatures less than 20°C within 2 minutes of running. - 8.8 All little used outlets shall be routinely flushed through.

-LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION 7.26 .26 REVISION 3 DATE Sept 2023 PAGES 5 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Water Systems and Legionella
+LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 7.26 REVISION 3 DATE Sept 2023 PAGES 5 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Water Systems and Legionella